 Ear:

-Try rubbing substances between your fingers, what sound do you hear?
+Try rubbing the substances between your fingers, what sound do you hear?

-Conclusion: both substances make a crisp, rustling sound.
+Conclusion: both substances produce a crunchy, rustling sound.

-Once, Timur asked me: what is sugar made of?
-Are you guys interested in learning the story of how they learned to make sugar, where did it come from?
+One day, Timur asked me: what is sugar made from?
+Are you guys interested in learning the story of how they learned to make sugar and where it came from?

 (the teacher invites the children to pay attention to the monitor screen)